artilleryio/artillery/README.md

 # Using Artillery?

-* Add your team to the [Artillery users list on the wiki](https://github.com/shoreditch-ops/artillery/wiki/Companies-using-Artillery).
+Add your team to the [Artillery users list on the wiki](https://github.com/shoreditch-ops/artillery/wiki/Companies-using-Artillery).

-* Plant a tree in [our forest](https://offset.earth/artilleryio) with Offset.Earth 🌲🌳🌴
+# Help Us Plant 100,000 New Trees

+We're hoping to plant 100,000 new trees with [Offset.earth](https://offset.earth) with the help of the Artillery community.
+If you enjoy using Artillery and would like to help us out, add your tree to the [Artillery.io forest](https://offset.earth/artilleryio). 🌲🌳🌴

 # License